Retrieval practice in science

 This project will test whether Learning by Questions (LbQ) is a more effective method of retrieval practice in science than more traditional SMART (Smart Minds Active Recall Time) Connect activities in Year 9 low prior-attaining pupils and Year 10 mid prior-attaining pupils.

-Teaching with a focus on developing memory is a core teaching and learning (T&L) priority for Ashington and Bedlington Academies.
+Teaching with a focus on developing memory is a core teaching and learning (T&L) priority for Ashington Academy.
 Ashington Academy has low attainment and progress in science at Key Stage 4 (P8 -0.76 in 2018).
 Disadvantaged pupils perform significantly less well than their non-disadvantaged peers (P8 -1.34 compared with -0.6 for non-disadvantaged).
 Low prior-attaining pupils perform notably less well than the rest of the cohort (P8 -1.03).
-While overall progress and attainment is higher in science at Bedlington Academy, there is still a significant gap between the performance of disadvantaged pupils and their non-disadvantaged peers.
-In both schools, staff identify pupils’ lack of resilience and poor retention of core knowledge as a significant barrier to progress, particularly faced with new, more demanding GCSEs.
+Staff identify pupils’ lack of resilience and poor retention of core knowledge as a significant barrier to progress, particularly faced with new, more demanding GCSEs.
 Previous preferred teaching and learning approaches in school have been more focused on skill development than knowledge development.